MrCerealGuy/Stonecraft/games/stonecraft_game/mods/technic/manual.md

 infrastructure of that tier, just to get access to faster charging.

 MV and HV battery boxes work with pneumatic tubes.
-An item can be input to the charging slot through the bottom of the battery box, or to the discharging slot through the top.
-Items are not accepted through the front, back, or sides.
+An item can be input to the charging slot through the sides or back of the battery box, or to the discharging slot through the top.
 With a tube upgrade, fully charged/discharged tools (as appropriate for their slot) will be ejected through a side.

 ### processing machines ###